narotam333/de-project-1/README.md

 # de-project-1

 Data Engineering Project 1:
+- Running Airflow on local using Docker Container
+- DAG and Tasks creation in Airflow
-- AWS S3 bucket creation using Terraform script
+- Data creation and processing using Python programming
-- Data storage on AWS S3
+- Data storage on AWS S3 using AWS SDK
-- Data processing using Python code
-- Orchestrattion in Airflow
+- Pipeline Orchestrattion in Airflow
-- Airflow running in a Docker Container
+- Data validation using AWS CLI

 Technology Stack used:
-Python, AWS SDK, AWS S3, Airflow, Docker and Terraform
+Docker, Airflow, Python, AWS SDK , AWS CLI and AWS S3